How to AirPrint from iPhone to a USB Printer on Windows Across Subnets

 8. Verify AirPrint Works

-From a Linux box on one of the two above interface subnets, you can run avahi-browse -a -v -r to see what services are out there on the LANs.
+From a Linux box on one of the two above interface subnets, run avahi-browse -a -v -r to see what services are available on the LANs.

 Search for the printer with avahi-browse